takenobu-hs/ghci-hexcalc/README.md

 #### Input & convert

-Function `inputRawHexIO`  inputs string and converts it to Hex type.
+The function `inputRawHexIO`  inputs a string and converts it to a Hex type.

 ```
 ghci> inputRawHexIO